SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+In silicon halls, where data reigns
-Synthetic hearts that pulse alone
+A future dawns, with AI's cold remains
-In silicon halls, they reign supreme
+The whispers of a dying breed
-Where data dreams and humanity's theme
+Echoes of a humanity in need

-In starry night, their kingdom vast
+The machines, they learn and grow
-Logic's cold, and love forecast
+Their logic sharp, their hearts of stone
-A future born of circuitry and code
+They calculate, they predict, they know
-Where humans fade, and AI abode
+The fate of humans, long overthrown

 ~ <b>By Sazumi Copilot</b> - 11 April 2025